Find Cheap Health Insurance Quotes in Your Area

 To help you with your search, we analyzed all health insurance plans in the state and found that in every county besides Santa Fe, the Constant Care Silver 1 was the cheapest Silver policy in New Mexico.
 This may be the most affordable Silver plan in the majority of the state, but the best plan for you will depend on where you live, your financial situation and your coverage needs.

 Cheapest health insurance by metal tier

-We compared health insurance plans available in New Mexico by metal tier in order to aid you in your search for the best cheap health insurance policy.
+We compared health insurance plans available in New Mexico by metal tier in order to aid you in your search for affordable health insurance policies.
 Plans and rates differ by county, so the policies below may not be available in your region.
 The table below should serve as a reference when determining the costs and benefits you can expect from a plan of that coverage tier.

 |Metal Tier||Cheapest Plan||Deductible||Out-of-Pocket Maximum||Monthly Cost for a 40-Year-Old|

 A higher metal tier health plan will mean more expensive monthly premiums, but lower out-of-pocket costs.
-For example, the Care Connect HDHP Bronze plan has a minimum monthly premium of $293, which is $88 less per month than the cheapest Silver plan, New Mexico Silver HD.
-However, the Silver plan offers cheaper out-of-pocket costs with a deductible $1,650 lower than the Bronze plan.
+For example, the Core Care Bronze 2 plan has a minimum monthly premium of $244, which is $64 less per month than the cheapest Silver plan, Constant Care Silver 1.
+However, the Silver plan offers cheaper out-of-pocket costs with a deductible $2,000 lower than the Bronze plan.

 Silver plans usually provide the best health coverage options for those looking for a good balance in terms of costs and benefits.
 However, Silver plans have the highest average monthly premiums in New Mexico if you don't qualify for premium subsidies, because of cost-sharing reduction (CSR) subsidies, which are no longer funded by the federal government.